MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

+## Lunch and Learn (variation 2)

+A bit more formal, and reduced time limite (15)

-### Speed Training
+a.k.a Speed Training

 ---

-### Meetups
+### Group Gatherings

+Go To Conferences, Workshops and Meetups

 ---

-### Coffee Read
+### Group Gatherings (variation 1)

+Organize one!

 ---

-### Mix with exercise and driving (PolyActivity)
+### Mix Activities

-### Go to a conference(s)
+The idea is to do regular daily stuff (not cognitively expensive) with information ingestion

 ---

-### READ
+### Mix Activities (examples)

+* read books on your comute
-### Listen to podcasts
+* listen to podcasts while you drive

-### Watch presentations

-###
+* listen to audio books while you excersice
+* watch a presentation while you cook
+* WC article reading

 ---

- ‎functional coding
- ‎identifying anti patterns and courses of action

- ‎"everything as code" (powerpoints, books, logs, adrs, help docs...)

- Community coding
-- Open source

-5-hour-rule () p/ week of learning?)

-Lunch and learn
-- 48 lunches per year!
-48 hours of learning.
-Speed training
+### Mix it into work

+If what you want to learn is also what you have to work on at the moment, deliberately perform learning activities
+* tutorials
+* Q&A
+* blog post reading and indexing
+* documenting and sharing learnings
+* tweeting

+---

+### Pairing at work

+Learn what other do by working with them, or help them acheive their goals
+* a dev can work with ops on call duty
+* a dev can automate some unautomated process
+* a dev can do customer support

+---

+### Improving at work

+* Manager 1-on-1s and Mentoring
+* Logging work and discoveries
+* Learning retrospectives
+* Portmortems to blamelessly learning from failure

+---

+## You time

+### You need to schedule time for learning

+deliberately set the time aside (like a meeting)

+---

+## bring others along for the ride

+Like running, learning efforts can benefit from having others around you, pushing you forward and feeding from your effort.

+---

+## bring your organization along

+Is your company a learing organization?
+Can you be the one who helps transform it into one?

+---

+# Your company IS accountable for your training

+Both by law and by interest.

+Lobby for your training if you are not getting it.
+* get to workshops and conferences
+* get them to buy the books
+* get them to subsscribe to training sites (Lynda, Pluralsight, Mapt, Safari, Udemy...)

+---

+# Your company IS accountable for your training

+You should be able to afford these things...
+If not, something is fundamentally wrong.

+---

+# You ARE accountable for your training

+You SHOULD buy books and videos
+You SHOULD go to confrences and workshops

+---

+# YOU ARE accountable for your training

+You should be able to afford these things...
+If not, something is fundamentally wrong.

+---

+You own your career.
+It solely up to you.
+Your company may help/ your colleagues and friends may help, but it is up to you...

+---

+## In 2018, go learn something new!

 Book challenge
 - at least one tech book per year / semester / quarter
 - fiction plus non fiction
 - ‎book group / swap
-Tech writing
-Conference
-Workshop
-Podcasts
-Habit hacking
-You should be able to afford these things...
-If not something is fundamentally wrong.
-Lobby for your training!

-Manager 1-on-1
-Exploding kittens
-Cross skill expansion
-- dev learn manage techniques
-- ‎dev learn ops
-- ‎ops learn dev
-- ‎dev learn qa / sec
-- ‎dev - on call shift (follow along)
-- ‎psycology
-T-shaping your career
-Learning from failure / celebrating failure

-Softskills
-Freelancing / volunteering
-Colaborations
-Teams

-You own your career.
-It solely up to you.
-Your company may help/ your colleagues and friends may help, but it is up to you...